fkarg/fkarg.github.io/drafts/twelve-rules-for-life.md

 layout: post
 published: false
 title: 'Book: Twelve Rules for Life'
-subtitle: subtitle
+subtitle: an antidote to chaos
+cover-img: 'Todo: search for cover-image'
 tags:
 - book
 ---
-Review of Jordan Petersons bestseller, being provocative and deemed as 'dangerous' by some.
+Review of 'the most influential public intellectual[s']' bestseller, according to the New York Times.

+TLDR of the review, and if I would recommend it to others.

+Short description of where I got the book from and how I got interested in it, as well as when I read it.
+Reference other book reviews if applicable.

 * TOC